 - Applicant must be a U.S citizen or permanent resident.

-- Appalachian Connection requires all scholarship recipients to maintain a 3.0 GPA or higher at the end of each academic calendar, otherwise no funds will be dispersed the following year.
+- Appalachian Connection requires all scholarship recipients to maintain a cumulative 3.0 GPA or higher at the end of each academic calendar, otherwise no funds will be dispersed the following year.
 Some exceptions may be made based on extraordinary personal circumstances.
 These decisions will be made at the sole discretion of the Appalachian Connection Board.

 - 2019 Application will be available online beginning March 1, 2019.